Margaret Mary Pearse: Involvement with St. Enda's School

 Margaret helped to found St. Enda's School with her brothers Patrick and Willie in 1908.
 Margaret, along with her mother Mrs. Pearse, played an intricate part in making the school a comfortable atmosphere for the students.
-The school's prospectus lists Margaret as the Mistress of Preparatory Schools between 1909–1910 and as the Assistant Mistress between 1910–1911.
+The school's prospectus lists Margaret as the Mistress of Preparatory Schools between 1909 and 1910 and as the Assistant Mistress between 1910 and 1911.

 Following the executions of her brothers in the aftermath of the Easter Rising, Margaret continued to run St. Enda's School.
 She was the matron and housekeeper for the school, while her mother was the headmaster.
 The school began to experience financial difficulties in 1916 after the Easter rising, and was facing closure.
 Trips to the USA were made to raise funds for the school.
 The school was saved mostly by donations and continued to operate even though it was operating at a loss.

 Margaret was directly involved with the teaching as French teacher to junior pupils, and would often write to them to keep in contact during the holidays.
 During the period when the school experienced staff shortages, Margaret became even more involved with the school's affairs.
 Her involvement helped to feed her busy and hardworking nature.

 In 1926, Margaret went to America on a lecture tour with the intention of raising more funds for the school to cover its running costs.
 Margaret and her mother constantly fought over how to spend the money and eventually they raised enough to buy the school grounds.
 Margaret's mother had planned to leave St. Enda's to the state in her will.
 However, due to legal complications, Margaret Mary inherited St.Enda's after Mrs Pearse's death in 1932.
 St. Enda's closed in 1935 and Margaret continued to lived in the Hermitage.

 Margaret did not always plan to leave St. Enda's to the state after her death as per her mother's wishes.
 Eamonn de Barra along with President at the time Éamon de Valera, influenced her decision to leave the school and its grounds to the state.
 The government also played an important part in persuading Margaret to leave the school to the nation.
 It guaranteed that St. Enda's will always act as a memorial for Margaret's two brothers Patrick and William Pearse, and this seemed to be the final deciding factor for Margaret.
 An agreement was settled that while she was alive she would still be the full owner of the school and its grounds, and upon her death, the schools, its contents and the surrounding land would be given to the state.